JasonFritsche/motivationalCats/README.md

 ## Get motivated by some cat pictures and quotes

 ### Description
-This is an open source project that anyone can fel free to work on and contribute to.
+This is an open source project that anyone can feel free to work on and contribute to.
 Get creative and have fun.

 ### Dependencies
 - Bulma *https://bulma.io/documentation/*